 “When we contribute together, donations can really make a positive impact,” Lek notes.
-“You don’t have to be a doctor or nurse to be a hero.
-We can all be heroes."
+“You don’t have to be a doctor or a nurse to be a hero.
+We can all be heroes.”

 "The series of doctors I saw when I was diagnosed saved my life,” said John Huizinga.
 “I think it’s important to pay back."

 John has a double diagnosis of multiple myeloma with amyloidosis.
 At one point in 2014 he was too weak to walk upstairs from his basement.
 John’s physician referred him to Randy Hurley, MD, a HealthPartners oncologist in the HealthPartners Cancer Center at Regions Hospital.